alanionita/own-underscore/README.md

 ### Testing patterns

-The tests were integral to writing the function since I used TDD to write the library.
+The tests were integral to writing the functions since I used TDD to write the library.

-They follow this pattern
+They follow this pattern:

 ```javascript
 it('should give an example of the test blocks', () => {